 Students learn about their digital footprints and about internet safety.
 Additionally, students learn about plagiarism, how to correctly use images and effectively conduct research on the internet.
 Students continue to develop their skills in keyboarding, word processing, spreadsheets, and presentations.
 Special projects during the school year include creating brochures, writing business and persuasive letters, the science fair report, QR codes, and creating comics.

 Apple iPads and Chromebooks are available for teachers and students to support classroom learning.
 Students have access to five technology carts on a daily basis.
-These carts total over 170 devices.
 Teachers access mobile learning labs regularly to integrate 21st Century tools into the learning process.
 The variety of platforms offered to students at Mary of Nazareth School prepares them for the technological diversity they will experience in high school.
+We have 60 iPads, 37 Cares Act iPads, and 22 IPad Air Tablets.
+In addition, we have 180 Chromebooks that are split among 4 carts.
+These are used by the elementary students.
+All of our middle school students are issued their own Chromebook at the beginning of the year for class and home use.

 The James Cardinal Hickey Library has over 27,000 books including picture books, early readers, chapter, nonfiction, audio books, young adult, and Spanish language books.
 It also includes a teacher resource room, a reference room, and a media research center.
 Each class visits the library once a week to check out books and learn library skills.
 The library was awarded the "We the People Bookshelf” award in 2008 and 2009, as well as the “Picturing America” award in 2009.
 These are grants that are awarded by the National Endowment for the Humanities and the American Library Association.
 The purpose of these grants is to encourage young people to read classic books and to explore themes from American culture and history.